 You may know this company for its close ties with WordPress, but Bluehost offers much more than WordPress-specific hosting.

-In addition to support for RoR, Bluehost’s plans include things like SSH tunnels in addition to the more typical offerings, such as generous server resource allocations, as well as bonuses like marketing credits.
+In addition to supporting RoR, Bluehost’s plans include things like SSH tunnels in addition to the more typical offerings, such as generous server resource allocations, as well as bonuses like marketing credits.